-10 The "large" qualification as per the EU Accounting Directive is met when at least two out of the three following criteria (as modified by the delegated directive (EU) 2023/2775 that was published in the OJEU on 21 December 2023) are fulfilled at the balance sheet date: (i) average number of employees above 250, (ii) net turnover above €50m and (iii) balance sheet total above €25m.
+10 The "large" qualification as per the EU Accounting Directive is met when at least two out of the three following criteria are fulfilled at the balance sheet date: (i) average number of employees above 250, (ii) net turnover above €40m and (iii) balance sheet total above €20m.

-11 The "small and medium-sized" qualification as per the EU Accounting Directive is met when at least two out of the three following criteria (as modified by the delegated directive (EU) 2023/2775 - see note 10 above) are fulfilled at the balance sheet date: (i) average number of employees between 10 and 250, (ii) net turnover between €900k and €50m, and (iii) balance sheet total between €450k and €25m.
+11 The "small and medium-sized" qualification as per the EU Accounting Directive is met when at least two out of the three following criteria are fulfilled at the balance sheet date: (i) average number of employees between 10 and 250, (ii) net turnover between €700k and €40m, and (iii) balance sheet total between €350k and €20m.